-- Class B Certificateholders incurring a shortfall would be required to include as current income any interest or other income of the Class B Trust that was a component of the shortfall, even though that amount was in fact paid to the holders of Class AA Certificates and Class A Certificates; - a loss would only be allowed to Class B Certificateholders when their right to receive reimbursement of the shortfall becomes worthless; that is, when it becomes clear that funds will not be available from any source to reimburse the shortfall; and - reimbursement of the shortfall before a claim of worthlessness would not be taxable income to the Class B Certificateholders because the amount reimbursed would have been previously included in income.
+- Class A Certificateholders incurring a shortfall would be required to include as current income any interest or other income of the Class A Trust that was a component of the shortfall, even though that amount was in fact paid to the holders of Class AA Certificates; - a loss would only be allowed to Class A Certificateholders when their right to receive reimbursement of the shortfall becomes worthless; that is, when it becomes clear that funds will not be available from any source to reimburse the shortfall; and - reimbursement of the shortfall before a claim of worthlessness would not be taxable income to the Class A Certificateholders because the amount reimbursed would have been previously included in income.

-These results should not significantly affect the inclusion of income for Class B Certificateholders on the accrual method of accounting, but could accelerate inclusion of income to Class B Certificateholders on the cash method of accounting by, in effect, placing them on the accrual method.
+These results should not significantly affect the inclusion of income for Class A Certificateholders on the accrual method of accounting, but could accelerate inclusion of income to Class A Certificateholders on the cash method of accounting by, in effect, placing them on the accrual method.

-Dissolution of Original Class B Trust and Formation of New Class B Trust
+Dissolution of Original Trusts and Formation of New Trusts

-Assuming that the Original Class B Trust is classified as a grantor trust, the dissolution of the Original Class B Trust and distribution of interests in the related Successor Class B Trust will not be a taxable event to U.S. Class B Certificateholders, who will continue to be treated as owning their shares of the property transferred from the Original Class B Trust to the Successor Class B Trust.
-If the Original Class B Trust is classified as a partnership, a U.S. Class B Certificateholder will be deemed to receive its share of the Equipment Notes and any other property transferred by the Original Class B Trust to the Successor Class B Trust in a non-taxable transaction.
-In such case, the U.S. Class B Certificateholder's basis in the property so received will be equal to its basis in its interest in the Original Class B Trust, allocated among the various assets received based upon their bases in the hands of the Original Class B Trust and any unrealized appreciation or depreciation in value in such assets, and the U.S. Class B Certificateholder's holding period for the Equipment Notes and other property will include the Original Class B Trust's holding period.
+Assuming that the Original Trusts are classified as grantor trusts, the dissolution of an Original Trust and distribution of interests in the related Successor Trust will not be a taxable event to U.S. Certificateholders, who will continue to be treated as owning their shares of the property transferred from the Original Trust to the Successor Trust.
+If the Original Trusts are classified as partnerships, a U.S. Certificateholder will be deemed to receive its share of the Equipment Notes and any other property transferred by the Original Trust to the Successor Trust in liquidation of its interest in the Original Trust in a non-taxable transaction.
+In such case, the U.S. Certificateholder's basis in the property so received will be equal to its basis in its interest in the Original Trust, allocated among the various assets received based upon their bases in the hands of the Original Trust and any unrealized appreciation or depreciation in value in such assets, and the U.S. Certificateholder's holding period for the Equipment Notes and other property will include the Original Trust's holding period.

-Sale or Other Disposition of the Class B Certificates
+Sale or Other Disposition of the Certificates

-Upon the sale, exchange or other disposition of a Class B Certificate, a U.S. Class B Certificateholder generally will recognize capital gain or loss (subject to the possible recognition of ordinary income under the market discount rules) equal to the difference between the amount realized on the disposition (other than any amount attributable to accrued interest which will be taxable as ordinary income and any amount attributable to any Deposits) and the U.S. Class B Certificateholder's adjusted tax basis in the Note Purchase Agreement, Equipment Notes and any other property held by the corresponding Class B Trust.
-Any such gain or loss will be long-term capital gain or loss to the extent attributable to property held by the Class B Trust for more than one year.
+Upon the sale, exchange or other disposition of a Certificate, a U.S. Certificateholder generally will recognize capital gain or loss (subject to the possible recognition of ordinary income under the market discount rules) equal to the difference between the amount realized on the disposition (other than any amount attributable to accrued interest which will be taxable as ordinary income and any amount attributable to any Deposits) and the U.S. Certificateholder's adjusted tax basis in the Note Purchase Agreement, Equipment Notes and any other property held by the corresponding Trust.
+Any such gain or loss will be long-term capital gain or loss to the extent attributable to property held by the Trust for more than one year.
 In the case of individuals, estates and trusts, the maximum rate of tax on net long-term capital gains generally is 20%.
 Any gain with respect to an interest in a Deposit will likely be treated as ordinary income.
-Notwithstanding the foregoing, if the Original Class B Trusts are classified as partnerships, gain or loss with respect to a disposition of an interest in an Original Class B Trust will be calculated and characterized by reference to the U.S. Class B Certificateholder's adjusted tax basis and holding period for its interest in the Original Class B Trust.
+Notwithstanding the foregoing, if the Original Trusts are classified as partnerships, gain or loss with respect to a disposition of an interest in an Original Trust will be calculated and characterized by reference to the U.S. Certificateholder's adjusted tax basis and holding period for its interest in the Original Trust.